HimanshuKumar17052001/polygon-custom-mcp/README.md

 # polygon-custom-mcp

+An intelligent MCP server and CLI-based AI client for analyzing the relationship between events listed on Polymarket and their potential impact on an investor's portfolio.
+This system leverages the Polymarket CLOB API and Brave Web Search to support informed decision-making using prediction market insights.

-A powerful MCP server and CLI-based AI client for interacting with **Polymarket's CLOB API**.
+A powerful MCP server and CLI-based AI client for interacting with Polymarket's CLOB API.
 This tool enables intelligent querying, forecasting, and visualization of prediction markets using AI and time-series forecasting tools.

 ---